Training, Mentoring and Professional Development

 PDCA provides professional training opportunities in partnership with the American Councils for International Education and other affinity groups such as the Citizen Diplomacy Research Group.
-Additionally, PDCA members mentor Davis Fellows in partnership with the Council of American Ambassadors.

 In the photo, Ambassador Brian Carlson, PDCA Vice President, reviews the history of public diplomacy with a graduate class at American University chaired by Ambassador Anthony Wayne.
 Photo c/o Ambassador Anthony Wayne.